MambaBEV: An EV-based 3D detection model with Mamba2: Methodology

 \subsection{Architectural Design \& Feature Encoding}

 The MambaBEV system architecture, illustrated in Figure~\ref{overall}, integrates four essential components to process input from six RGB cameras.
-Initially, inputs are handled by the image feature encoder, which utilizes a robust backbone comprising ResNet-50 pretrained on ImageNet, ResNet-101-DCN and VoV-99 initialized from the FCOS3D checkpoint, to efficiently extract high-level features from each image.
-An alternative backbone, Vmamba\cite{liu2025vmamba}, can also be employed.
+Initially, inputs are handled by the image feature encoder, which utilizes a robust backbone comprising ResNet-50 pretrained on ImageNet, ResNet-101-DCN initialized from the FCOS3D checkpoint, to efficiently extract high-level features from each image.
 The extracted features are then enhanced using a Feature Pyramid Network (FPN), generating multiscale features crucial for detecting objects at various scales.

-These multi-scale feature maps are subsequently processed by the Spatial Cross Attention (SCA) module, producing a unified Bird's Eye View (BEV) feature map.
+These multi-scale feature maps are subsequently processed by the Spatial Cross Attention (SCA) module, producing a unified \gls{bev} feature map.
 The TemporalMamba module enriches this integration by fusing historical and current BEV features, thereby enhancing the feature context for accurate object detection.
 The enriched features undergo further refinement through several processing layers before the Mamba-based-DETR head analyzes them for final object detection.